-- Clearly marked fire vehicles. - Any vehicle designed to carry cargo with a loaded gross weight over 14,000 pounds. - Tractors and other special purpose farm vehicles. - Vehicles provided for Water and Wastewater on-call operators - D. The value of personal use of CCSD-owned vehicles will be included in an employee's biweekly pay if the Commuting Rule is to be used to arrive at the value.
-If the Annual Lease Value or Daily Lease Value method is being used for valuation purposes, the value of personal use of CCSD-owned vehicles will be included in the employee's second bi-weekly pay in each month for the previous month.

-E. In cases where a Department Manager uses a CCSD-owned vehicle for personal use, approval from the General Manager is required.
-For employees that are on Standby status, the value of personal use of CCSD owned vehicles shall be computed by multiplying the number of days on Standby plus the number of times while on Standby that the employees are paid overtime pertheir bi-weekly timesheet.
-For all other employees, the number of days that a CCSD-owned vehicle is used by an employee where personal use is involved shall be noted on the employee's biweekly timesheet.
+- C. Use of qualified nonpersonal-use vehicles is considered a working condition benefit and is not taxable to the employee under any circumstances.
+CCSD-owned vehicles considered to be qualified nonpersonal-use vehicles include: - Clearly marked fire vehicles. - Any vehicle designed to carry cargo with a loaded gross weight over 14,000 pounds. - Tractors and other special purpose farm vehicles. - Vehicles provided for Water and Wastewater on-call operators - D. The value of personal use of CCSD-owned vehicles will be included in an employee's biweekly pay if the Commuting Rule is to be used to arrive at the value.
+If the Annual Lease Value or Daily Lease Value method is being used for valuation purposes, the value of personal use of CCSD-owned vehicles will be included in the employee's second bi-weekly pay in each month for the previous month. - E. In cases where a Department Manager uses a CCSD-owned vehicle for personal use, approval from the General Manager is required.
+For all other employees, the number of days that a CCSD-owned vehicle is used by an employee where personal use is involved shall be noted on the employee's biweekly timesheet. - F. If an employee is eligible to use the Commuting Rule to arrive at the value of personal use and they elect to reimburse the CCSD for the personal use rather than have it added to their wages, reimbursement must be submitted with their bi-weekly timesheet.